gmc-code/PC-app-development/docs/pizza_orders_tutorial/pizza_orders.rst

   - Creating a basic window.
   - Adding a title and configuring the window size.

-Lesson 2: Adding Labels and Entry Widgets
+Part2: Adding Labels and Entry Widgets
 -----------------------------------------

 - **Objective**: Add labels and entry widgets for customer name input.